CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 enum class ColourVolume: int {
     unbounded,  // Channel values are unrestricted
-    unit_cube,  // Valid colours are restricted to the unit cube polar       // The first channel is circular (also implies unit cube) };
+    unit_cube,  // Valid colours are restricted to the unit cube polar,      // First channel is circular
+    unit_polar  // First channel is circular; others are unit intervals };
 ```